Australia's unique policy

 The Aboriginal Question

 Questions about the economic and social development of Aboriginal peoples rarely leave the Australian political scene.
-While the Aboriginal population was decimated in the early days of colonization, to the point of being reduced to around 60,000 by 1930, there are now 880,000 Aborigines (it is estimated that there were around 750,000 when the colonists arrived).
+While the Aboriginal population was decimated in the early days of colonization, to the point of being reduced to around 60,000 by 1930, there are now 880,000 Aborigines (it is estimated that there were around 750,000 when the settlers arrived).
 This survival is a source of great pride, tainted by indelible colonial wounds.
 Since the end of the White Australia policy, constitutional and legislative advances have integrated Aborigines into the national population.
 Several land rights acts have also sought to enable them to reclaim land, and a debate on the recognition of Aborigines in the constitution as a first people has been underway for several years.
 Nevertheless, representing only 3% of the population, Aborigines make up a quarter of the prison population and more than half of minors in juvenile detention.
 Aboriginal children are ten times more likely than the rest of Australians to be removed from their families and placed in foster care or institutions.
 Finally, given that Australia's economic model is based on excessive mining development, granting them overly extensive rights can be complicated.
 On the other hand, Australia has recorded very few historical facts about the border wars between Aboriginal populations and white settlers: this maintains the illusion of a peaceful colonization in which land appropriation took place without any revolts.
 Remembrance work is a major challenge today.
 In fact, the school curriculum has changed a great deal on this subject over the last fifteen years, although it has to be said that it had a very long way to go.
 The Aborigines are seeking recognition of the political sovereignty of their people, and in some cases, compensation for the destruction of their society and environment.
 In 1992, the Supreme Court handed down the landmark Mabo decision in favor of the Aborigines.
 Abolishing the concept of terra nullius, by virtue of which the British had "legally" appropriated Australia's lands, the Mabo ruling re-established an obvious truth: Australia was already populated before the arrival of the British.
 Subsequently, many Aboriginal communities turned to the government to legally reclaim their ancestral lands.
 Almost 50% of the land in the Northern Territory, for example, is now owned by Aboriginal interests.

 In the face of colonial legacies, the interest of new generations in their past and their roots in Aboriginal culture is now paving the way for reconciliation more than 200 years after colonization began.
 An important milestone was reached in 2008, when Prime Minister Kevin Rudd issued the Australian government's formal apology for the "stolen generations" system, referring to children who were taken from their Aboriginal parents and placed in adoptive families or institutions.
 This formal apology did not meet with unanimous approval, and was notably snubbed by the current leader of the Conservative opposition, Peter Dutton.

 Anthony Albanese's new government, on the other hand, seemed to embody new hope when it took office in 2022: the Prime Minister had promised to strengthen Aboriginal rights, and pledged to meet one of the First Nations' main demands: to organize a constitutional referendum to set up a consultative body, representative of all Aboriginal and Torres Strait Islander communities.
 This body would have the right to express its opinion on all legislation affecting them.
 This followed years of debate over the recognition of Aborigines in the Constitution.
 Public opinion initially seemed to favor the change, but the campaign was divisive and the referendum delivered a resounding result: some 60% of Australians rejected the government's proposal.
-Some Aboriginal leaders also opposed the advisory body, which they felt did not go far enough.
+Some Aboriginal leaders were also opposed to the advisory body, which they felt did not go far enough.
 The question therefore remains open as to whether Australia's First Nations should be recognized, and in any case, much work remains to be done to ensure that poverty and social problems are reduced among the indigenous population in the years to come.